Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Price: Free entry

-Zest Pastries was started by Stephen Lambert in 2013 and he has made every single pastry since day one.
+Stephen Lambert started Zest Pastries in 2013, and he has made every pastry since then.

-Zest’s offerings include homemade bread, pies, sourdough, tarts, croissants and danishes.
-And if you want something more substantial than the delicious pastries, they serve breakfast and lunch most days.
+Zest’s offerings include homemade bread, pies, sourdough, tarts, croissants, and Danishes.
+If you want something more substantial than the delicious pastries, they serve breakfast and lunch most days.

 For any budding pastry chef, Stephen also offers workshops for pretty much anything you want to make.
 The workshops are BYO so you can enjoy local wine as you learn.